top of page

 “Life choosing existence over surrender and extinction is the essence of the Aries clan… It is the part of you that is very good at staying alive… Wherever you find your Aries-energy, you need to learn courage.
 You need to develop initiative.
 You must cultivate the ability to claim what is rightfully yours.”

-Aries energy is not gentle, and Livvie has been brought up to be a good girl so she tries to suppress the primal energy surging in her.
+Aries energy is not gentle, and Livvie has been brought up to be a good girl, so she tries to suppress the primal energy surging in her.
 But, as in a fairytale, everything conspires to help Livvie blossom.
-The travelling saleslady hawking makeup leaves Livvie with chinaberry colored lipstick on her lips and an outsider's view of her husband.
+The traveling saleslady hawking makeup leaves Livvie with chinaberry colored lipstick on her lips and an outsider's view of her husband.
 “My, what a little tiny, old, old man!” the saleslady whispers.
-Then Livvie goes on a walk “not far, when she saw a sight.
+Then Livvie dares to go on a walk “not far, when she saw a sight.
 It was a man, looking like a vision.”
 His name is Cash.
 He’s young, strong, lively and colorfully dressed.
 He whistles, throws a pebble at the bottle tree and follows none of the rules of silence and containment that Livvie has been living under.

-Breaking away from the life that contains you, even when that containment is over-tight, over-controlled and wrong, can arouse terrible guilt.
+Breaking away from the life that contains you can arouse terrible guilt, even when that containment is over-tight, over-controlled and wrong for you.
 We see Livvie “in a gush of tears” after she has broken Solomon’s stifling rules.

 For Welty the drive for independence is inextricably intertwined with guilt.
 In her memoir, Welty writes, “There is no wonder that a passion for independence sprang up in me at the earliest age.
 It took me a long time to manage the independence, for I loved those who protected me—and I wanted inevitably to protect them back.
 I have never managed to handle the guilt.”